LiberationFrequency/BazzArch/README.md

 You can create any system configuration you want, but this ISO should be optimized to act as an effect unit for bass guitars in future.
-This configuration contains a linux realtime kernel, Guitarix (with webui & specmatch), Calf, Carla, Cadence, jalv-select, LV2/LADSPA/etc. plugins, rakarrack, Hydrogen, (gt)klick and a few impulse responses from two bass amplifiers, but they are not very well, they are too hushed.
+This configuration contains a linux realtime kernel, Guitarix (with webui & specmatch), Calf, Carla, Cadence, jalv-select, LV2/LADSPA/etc. plugins, rakarrack, Hydrogen, (gt)klick, LilyPond and a few impulse responses from two bass amplifiers, but they are not very well, they are too hushed.
 You will find better/louder IRs on the net, or you can create your own IRs with Expochirptool, a tool for pure data.